XuyangShen/wukong_dataset_download/README.md

 2. Run script: `$ python script.py`

 ## Script Usage
- - Adjust `MAX_THREAD` variables in the script, according to enetwork and devices
+ - Adjust `MAX_CPU` variables in the script, according to network and hardware
  - Check `OUT_FOLDER` value is consistent with folder setup [Default is great]

 ## Installation